 Both times around, Meredith looked to her medical insurance company to help cover formula or donated breastmilk costs.
 Both times, she got the run-around.

 “I made multiple calls and sent multiple letters and what it boiled down to was formula coverage was tied to the medical necessity of the baby,” she explains.
-“The insurance company told me if my baby started losing weight that would be a good thing because they may be able to cover it then.
+“The insurance company told me that if my baby started losing weight that would be a good thing because they may be able to cover it then.
 Basically, my child needed to lose weight or have a medical necessity for my insurance to cover something to feed my baby.”

 On the contrary, when Renata Reese decided she was going to breastfeed and realized she needed a breast pump, she called her insurance company and began the simple process of obtaining a free pump.

 “Within 15 minutes I was set up to get my free breast pump; I was shocked at how fast it was,” says Renata, who was diagnosed with breast cancer when her daughter was six months old and is currently undergoing chemotherapy treatments.
-“At that time, I didn’t know I would need the formula and didn’t’ do research to see if the formula was covered.
-But the fact it isn’t covered is mind-blowing.
+“At that time, I didn’t know I would need the formula and didn’t do research to see if the formula was covered.
+But the fact that it isn’t covered is mind-blowing.
 There has to be a second feeding option that is supported by insurance companies.”

-Adds Jacqueline Poulos—a 13-year breast cancer survivor and mom of two: “I cannot believe it takes one day to set up getting a free breast pump but the formula isn’t covered.
+Jacqueline Poulos—a 13-year breast cancer survivor and mom of two— adds, “I cannot believe it takes one day to set up getting a free breast pump but the formula isn’t covered.
 Something needs to be done.”